SELMA-project/Speaker-Recognition/README.md

 The webservice has two tabs in it and are as follows:

-1. Infer Audio Sample - Here aduio chunks can be uploaded and speaker labels can be inferred.
+1. Infer Audio Sample - Here audio chunks can be uploaded and speaker labels can be inferred.

 2. Add New Speakers - Here new speakers can be added to the existing model.
 Either a single speaker or a set of speakers can be added.
     - Single Speaker: upload audio file and the speaker label to add a single speaker.